Fall of Tenochtitlan: La Noche Triste and the Spanish flight to Tlaxcala

 Though a flight from the city would make Cortés appear weak before his indigenous allies, it was this or death for the Spanish forces.
-Cortés and his men were in the center of the city, and would most likely have to fight their way out no matter what direction they took.
+Cortés and his men, in the center of the city of Tenochtitlan, would most likely have to fight their way out, no matter what direction they took.

 Cortés wanted to flee to Tlaxcala, so a path directly east would have been most favorable.
-Nevertheless, this would require hundreds of canoes to move all of Cortés's people and supplies, which he was unable to procure in his position.
+But this would have required hundreds of canoes to move all of Cortés's people and supplies.
+He was unable to procure the required canoes in his position.

 Cortés therefore had to choose among three land routes: north to Tlatelolco, which was the least dangerous path but required the longest trip through the city; south to Coyohuacan and Iztapalapa, two towns that would not welcome the Spanish; or west to Tlacopan, which required the shortest trip through Tenochtitlan, though they would not be welcome there either.
 Cortés decided on the west causeway to Tlacopan, needing the quickest route out of Tenochtitlan with all his provisions and people.

 Heavy rains and a moonless night provided some cover for the escaping Spanish.
 On that "Sad Night," July 1, 1520, the Spanish forces exited the palace first with their indigenous allies close behind, bringing as much treasure as possible.
 Cortés had hoped to go undetected by muffling the horses' hooves and carrying wooden boards to cross the canals.

-The Spanish forces were able to pass through the first three canals, the Tecpantzinco, Tzapotlan, and Atenchicalco.
+The Spanish forces successfully crossed the first three canals, the Tecpantzinco, Tzapotlan, and Atenchicalco.

-However, they were discovered on the fourth canal at Mixcoatechialtitlan.
+However, they were discovered at the fourth canal at Mixcoatechialtitlan.
 One account says a woman fetching water saw them and alerted the city, another says it was a sentry.
-Some Aztecs set out in canoes, others by road to Nonchualco then Tlacopan to cut the Spanish off.
-The Aztecs attacked the fleeing Spanish on the Tlacopan causeway from canoes, shooting arrows at them.
-The Spanish fired their crossbows and arquebuses, but were unable to see their attackers or get into formation.
+Some Aztecs set out in canoes, others by road to Nonchualco then Tlacopan to cut off the Spaniards.
+Aztecs in canoes attacked the fleeing Spanish on the Tlacopan causeway, shooting arrows at them.
+The Spanish fired their crossbows and arquebuses back, but were unable to see their attackers or get into formation.
 Many Spaniards leaped into the water and drowned, weighed down by armor and booty.